European and Middle Eastern Languages

 Additional Fees and Charges Information for European and Middle Eastern Languages

-During the year abroad, students pay significantly reduced fees.
-For students who started an undergraduate course from 2019, who are going on their year abroad in 2020, the course fees are:
+During the year abroad, students currently pay significantly reduced fees to the University.
+For example, for students going on their year abroad in 2020, who started an undergraduate course from 2019, the course fees were:

 We recommend that students begin to research their year abroad options – including the financial implications – as early as possible in the second year of the course.
 There is plenty of support, information and advice to help you.
-You may choose to work or study during your year abroad, or you may do both.
-Students undertake a range of activities while on their year abroad, some activities may receive a salary and thus - depending on individual choices - it is possible for the year abroad to be cost neutral.
 Actual costs (such as course fees) and living costs will vary depending on the destination and the activity undertaken.

 Czech and Arabic | RT7Q |